Pekikii/obsidian-pdf-note-generator/README.md

 # Obsidian_Notes_for_PDFs
 Run script in a directory containing directories of PDFs to create an Obsidian vault with a note for each PDF.
+Useful for literature reviews.

 `python3 ./create_obsidian_notes.py` to run